LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/configure-ios-sdk.md

 #### Methods

-**Note: for the complete information about the methods, refer to this [link](consumer-experience-ios-sdk-messaging-methods.html)**
+For information about the methods, see to [Messaging API](consumer-experience-ios-sdk-messaging-methods.html).

+1. Check for an active conversation.
+   - **True** - Active conversation
-1. This method checks for an active conversation, **True** - there is an active conversation. **False** - there is no active conversation
+   - **False** - No active conversation

    ```swift
    public func checkActiveConversation(conversationQuery: ConversationParamProtocol) -> Bool
    ```

-2. This method marks the current conversation as Urgent.
+2. Mark the current conversation as Urgent.

    ```swift
    public func markAsUrgent(conversationQuery: ConversationParamProtocol)
    ```

-3. This method checks if the current conversation is marked as Urgent.
+3. Check if the current conversation is marked as Urgent.

    ```swift
    public func isUrgent(conversationQuery: ConversationParamProtocol) -> Bool
    ```

-4. This method marks an urgent conversation as normal.
+4. Mark an urgent conversation as normal.

    ```swift
    public func dismissUrgent(conversationQuery: ConversationParamProtocol)
    ```

-5. This method resolves the current conversation.
+5. Resolve the current conversation.

    ```swift
    public class func resolveConversation(_ conversation: Conversation, completion: (() -> Void)? = {()})